acryldata/datahub-cloudformation/remote-executor/README.md

     - To use datahub access token directly, fillout below
         - DataHubAccessToken (it will create secret in secrets manager and use it)

+    - Optional executor tuning (leave blank unless instructed by an Acryl engineer):
+        - DataHubIngestionsMaxWorkers: max ingestion tasks allowed to run in parallel
+        - DataHubMonitorsMaxWorkers: max monitoring tasks allowed to run in parallel
+        - DataHubIngestionsSignalPollInterval: ingestion queue signal polling interval
+        - OptionalEnvVars: extra environment variables set directly on the container (up to 10, comma-separated NAME=VALUE pairs)

-    - ImageTag: if empty, will use latest, otherwise use given tag, for example: v0.3.17-acryl
+    - ImageTag: if empty, uses the latest release; otherwise the given tag, for example: v2.0.4-cloud
+    - DesiredCount: number of worker replicas (default 1)
     - TaskCpu: please reference https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html for available combination
     - TaskMemory: please reference https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html for available combination
+    - TaskEphemeralStorageSizeInGiB: ephemeral storage (GiB) for the task; increase if you hit "No space left on device" during large ingestions